open-telemetry/opentelemetry.io/content/en/blog/2024/kubecon-eu.md

 ---

-The OpenTelemetry project maintainers, members of the governance committee, and technical committee are thrilled to be at [KubeCon EU][] in Paris from March 19 - 22, 2024.
+The OpenTelemetry project maintainers, members of the governance committee, and technical committee are thrilled to be at [KubeCon + CloudNativeCon Europe][] and at the co-located [Observability Day](https://events.linuxfoundation.org/kubecon-cloudnativecon-europe/co-located-events/observability-day/) in Paris from March
+19 - 22, 2024.

 Read on to learn about all the things related OpenTelemetry during KubeCon.